Barcelona, Spain Family Attractions - My Family Travels

 34/93 225 67 80

-This is a large, full service zoo with exotic animals such as lions, camels, elephants and reptiles, plus a crowd favorite, Snowflake, an albino lowland gorilla.
+This is a large, full service zoo with exotic animals such as lions, camels, elephants and reptiles.
+Alas, the legendary crowd favorite, Snowflake, an albino lowland gorilla, passed away.
 The mobility challenged can tour the zoo aboard a small train, and pony rides and dolphin shows give everyone brief opportunities to sit down.
-Hours vary according to season; check their website for multilingual guided tours and Catalan language workshops for children.
+Hours for this Barcelona family attractions vary according to season.
+Check their website for multilingual guided tours and Catalan language workshops for children.

 Pl. del Tibidabo 3-4